dzcode-io/dzcode.io/data/models/documentation/Getting_Started/content.md

 Feel free to reach out to [contact@dzcode.io](mailto:contact@dzcode.io) or create an issue in [dzcode.io repository](https://github.com/dzcode-io/dzcode.io), or chat with the community members on [Slack workspace](https://join.slack.com/t/dzcode/shared_invite/zt-ek9kscb7-m8z_~cBjX79l~uchuABPFQ).

-You can also add a comment on the facebook comment section bellow 👇

 Have fun!